paulboys/PopHealth-Observatory/README.md

 ## Roadmap (Planned Enhancements)

+- **Programmatic & Analytical Validation**: Enhance the `validate()` method and expand the `reproducibility/` framework.
+- **Survey-Weighted Analysis**: Full support for complex survey design in statistical calculations.
-- Additional NHANES components (lab panels, dietary day 2, activity monitors)
+- **Additional NHANES Components**: Add loaders for lab panels (lipids, glucose), dietary day 2, and activity monitors.
-- Weighted analyses helper utilities (survey design integration)
-- Cross-cycle variable harmonization registry
+- **Cross-Cycle Harmonization**: Implement a registry for mapping variables across different survey cycles.
-- BRFSS / other public health dataset adapters
+- **Adapters for Other Surveys**: Extend the framework to support other public health datasets like BRFSS.
-- Optional DuckDB / Parquet caching for large multi-cycle assemblies
+- **Persistent Caching**: Use DuckDB or Parquet for efficient local caching of large datasets.
-- CLI interface for scripted batch exports
+- **CLI Interface**: Develop a command-line tool for scripted data exports and manifest generation.

 ## Retrieval-Augmented Generation (RAG) Scaffolding (Experimental)